AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "We've added one bitcointalk bounty on AltcoinTrading.
-On thebusinessofcrypto.com we've added a section with data files for crypto businesses: quick debrief, social media stats, official location, events etc. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "We've added one airdrop on AltcoinTrading and corrected information about Semux not being listed on an exchange: SEM token trades on Bisq. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---